zepouet/training-k8S/exercises/QuotasLimits/exercise1.md

 Set the default limits of container resources has below :
 * By default, a container can request 256Mi of memory and 0.5 of CPU unit
 * The default limits is 512Mi of memory and 1 CPU unit

-# External documentation

-Those documentations can help you to go further in this topic :

-* Kubernetes official documentation on [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/)
-* Kubernetes official documentation on [how to manage resource quotas in a namespace](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/quota-memory-cpu-namespace/)
-* Kubernetes official documentation on the [configuration of CPU limits](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/cpu-default-namespace/)
-* Kubernetes official documentation on the [configuation of memory limits](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/)